-Every decision you make surrounding your breast augmentation or re-constructive surgery is important — starting with should I use saline or silicone gel implants?
+Every decision you make surrounding your breast augmentation is important — starting with should I use saline or silicone gel implants?
 Like you, millions of women around the world are considering the natural look and feel of silicone implants.

 Designed by a Plastic Surgeon, The Keller Funnel™ improves the delivery of silicone gel implants during breast augmentation and reconstruction procedures.
 Today your Surgeon can give you the aesthetic advantages of silicone gel implants, combined with a gentler surgical approach.

 Because every woman is different, and individual results may vary, speak to your Surgeon about the merits of the Keller Funnel™ and why using it in your procedure may provide the following benefits: